Ways to use your agility ladder

 Posted on: October 25th, 2019 | by Laura Murdoch | No Comments

 An agility ladder might seem like a simple piece of training equipment but it can play a vital role in getting your football team ready for their next match.
-Not only is it budget-friendly but it’s really easy to use.
+It’s budget-friendly and easy to use.
 Just roll it out and you’re ready to go.
-An agility ladder is also very versatile, so you can use it in a variety of training drills.
+An agility ladder is also versatile and can be used in various training drills.

 What are the benefits?